-Colleagues, despite the other three universities being located in the northern hemisphere, which would benefit them in terms of reputational scores, Unisa performed reasonably, in comparison.
-Overall, the OUUK and OUC jointly had the highest score of 35,3-38,7 (33,5-37,0 in 2019) followed by AU and Unisa on 10,7-22,1 (9,8-18,9 in 2019).
+Colleagues, in spite of the other three universities being located in the northern hemisphere, which would benefit them in reputational scores, Unisa performed reasonably in comparison.
+Overall, the OUUK and the OUC had jointly the highest score of 35,3-38,7 (33,5-37,0 in 2019) followed by AU and Unisa on 10,7-22,1 (9,8-18,9 in 2019).

-But this is the interesting part, for our purposes this evening: for research, AU achieved the highest score of 24,0 (23,9 in 2019), followed by Unisa with 19,1 (15,8 in 2019), the OUUK with 16,1 (16,4 in 2019) and OUC with 14,5 (12,5 in 2019).
-Unisa therefore performed well, considering the impact of research reputation.
+But this is the interesting part for our purposes this evening.
+For Research, AU achieved the highest score of 24,0 (23,9 in 2019), followed by Unisa with 19,1 (15,8 in 2019), the OUUK with 16,1 (16,4 in 2019) and the OUC with 14,5 (12,5 in 2019).
+Unisa therefore performed well when considering the impact of research reputation.

-With citations it is evident that the northern hemisphere universities are better known in Europe.
-OUC achieved the highest score of 74,2 (71,3 in 2019), followed by OUUK with 66,5 (68,5 in

-2019).
-AU, located in Turkey, also achieved a higher score than Unisa, with 16,5 (17,5 in 2019), while Unisa was last in this category, with a score of 15,0 (9,9 in 2019).
+With Citations it is evident that the northern hemisphere universities are better known in Europe.
+The OUC achieved the highest score of 74,2 (71,3 in 2019), followed by the OUUK with 66,5 (68,5 in 2019).
+AU, located in Turkey, also achieved a higher score than Unisa of 16,5 (17,5 in 2019) with Unisa last in this category with a score of 15,0 (9,9 in 2019).

-Colleagues, if our research is ranked second, but our citations are last, then we must question its quality, relevance and impact, and ask why so little of it is being cited.
-What do we need to do, to improve this aspect of our research?
-In which journals are we publishing?
+Colleagues, if our research is ranked second, but our citations are last, then we must ask about its quality, relevance and its impact and why it is that so little of it is being cited.
+What would we need to do to improve this aspect of our research?
+Which journals are we publishing in?
 Who is reading our research?

-Given what I know about our research performance this year, colleagues, I am confident that we can enhance this score - in fact, I would love to see Unisa at the top of the ODeL ranking in the next five years.
-We are already the foremost ODeL researchers on the continent, so let us extend that to the globe.
+Given what I know about our research performance this year colleagues I am confident that we can enhance this score - in fact I would love to see Unisa at the top of the ODeL ranking in the next five years.
+We are already the foremost ODeL researchers on the Continent - let us extend that to the globe.
 I truly believe we can achieve that.
-We have been put into the same category as the other three universities because we share numerous similarities - they are comparing "apples with apples", so they say, so let us embrace that challenge.
+We have been put into the same category as the other three universities because we share numerous similarities - they are comparing "apples with apples" so they say - so let us embrace that challenge.

 I know for certain that there is a research area which would contribute to an escalation of our research status and impact.
-I speak here, of course, of sustainability in all its guises, and as it is articulated in the SDGs.
-I am therefore really pleased that Working with communities towards attainment of the Sustainable Development Goals (SDGs) is the theme for our R&I week in 2020.
-Sustainability is, in fact, a global trend - not only in higher education but everywhere, as the realities of our changing world and environment are teaching us many hard lessons.
+I speak here of course of Sustainability in all of its guises, and as it is articulated in the SDGs.
+I am therefore really pleased that Working with communities towards attainment of the Sustainable Development Goals (SDGs) is the theme for our R& I week in 2020.
+Sustainability is in fact a global trend - not only in higher education, but everywhere - as the realities of our changing world and environment are teaching us many hard lessons.

-We in Africa and, more pertinently, Unisa as an ODeL institution located in Africa, can make a seminal contribution to the SDGs via its research, innovation and community engagement, let alone in teaching and learning!
-We have adopted MIT, we are actively pursuing collaborations, we are located in many of the communities that we serve, and, colleagues, we have infrastructure that is the envy of everyone - on our continent and across the world.
+We in Africa and more pertinently, Unisa as an ODeL institution located in Africa, can make a seminal contribution to the SDGs via its research, innovation and community engagement - let alone in teaching and learning!
+We have adopted MIT, we are actively pursuing collaborations, we are located in many of the communities that we serve, and colleagues we have infrastructure that is the envy of everyone - in our continent and across the world.
 We need to capitalise on these advantages as we grow our research capability and impact.